ibrofro/regular-expression-cheat-sheet/README.md

 U| ungreedy, greedy patterns becomes lazy by default X| additional functionality of PCRE (PCRE extra)
-J| allow duplicate names for subpatterns u| unicode, pattern and subject strings are treated as UTF-8
+J| allow duplicate names for subpatterns u| unicode, pattern and subject strings are treated as UTF-8 The \u flag in a regular expression is used to enable Unicode support in the pattern.
+When the \u flag is present, the regular expression engine will treat the pattern as a Unicode pattern and will attempt to match Unicode characters in the input string.